Medically reviewed by Drugs.com. Last updated on Jun 19, 2023.

 - If you have been taking this medicine (amphetamine tablets) for many weeks, talk with your doctor before stopping.
 You may want to slowly stop this medicine (amphetamine tablets).

-- You may have some heart tests before starting this medicine (amphetamine tablets).
-Talk with your doctor.
+- You may need to have some heart tests before starting this medicine (amphetamine tablets).
+If you have questions, talk with your doctor.

 - This medicine may cause high blood pressure.